eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-messages.md

 Messages can, however, be received only via the [WebSocket API](protocol-bindings-websocket.html) as [Ditto Protocol](protocol-overview.html) messages.

 ## Receiving Messages

 To be able to receive Messages for a Thing, you need to have `READ` access on that Thing.
-When a Message is sent to or from a Thing, **every** client with the correct access rights will receive the Message.
+When a Message is sent to or from a Thing, **every** connected WebSocket with the correct access rights will receive the Message.
 If there is more than one response, only the first one will be routed back to the initial issuer of a Message.

 {% include note.html content="Currently, Messages can only be received using the Ditto Protocol WebSocket binding" %}

 ## Sending Messages

 If you want to send a Message to or from a Thing, you need `WRITE` permissions on that Thing.
-Every WebSocket client that is able to receive Messages for the Thing (`READ` permission), will receive your Message.
+Every WebSocket that is able to receive Messages for the Thing (`READ` permission), will receive your message.

 ## Responding to Messages

-Since WebSocket messages are stateless there is no *direct* response to a Message.
+Since WebSocket messages are stateless there is no *direct* response to a Message.<br/>
 For Ditto to be able to route the response of a Message back to the issuer, the correlation-ids need to match.
 E.g. when the sender uses correlation-id `random-aa98s`, any receiver can reply by using the same correlation-id `random-aa98s`.